Nus Ghani, MP for Wealden, has welcomed the next phase of the Local Authority Discretionary Grant scheme, delivered by the Wealden District Council.

 At the beginning of May, the Government announced a Discretionary Grant for certain small businesses which were not eligible for previous funding such as the Small Business Grants Fund and the Retail, Leisure and Hospitality Grants Fund.

-Phase One and Two of applications has taken place during June and July and awards have been made to those who met the eligibility criteria.
-However, funding is still available for the Council to utilise for other local businesses and applications are now open for Phase Three of the Discretionary Grant Scheme.
+Phase One of applications has taken place throughout June and awards have been made to those who met the eligibility criteria.
+However, funding of approximately £1.6 million is still available for the Council to utilise for other local businesses.